 HDR program durations can be viewed on the Programs and Courses website.
 Candidates can view their minimum and maximum HDR program dates via myGriffith, My Research.
 Whilst the maximum date for submitting a doctoral thesis is normally four years full-time,the expected completion period is three years full-time or equivalent.

-In some circumstances, these times may change.
+In some circumstances, the minimum and maximum timeframes may change.
 For example:

 - when an applicant transfers from another institution